 Attain your Bachelor of Arts in Education and Public Policy degree online from Ashford University.
 This degree demonstrates your commitment to civic involvement and participation in educational communities.

-Dr. Denise Maxwell is Chair of the Education and Public Policy program at Ashford's College of Education.
+Dr. Denise Maxwell is an Associate Dean of Ashford University's College of Education and also serves as Program Chair of the Bachelor of Arts in Education Studies.
 She earned her EdD in Educational Leadership from the University of Phoenix, an MA in Educational Leadership from University of Northern Colorado, an MA in Education and Educational Psychology from Ball State University, and a BS in Special Education and Elementary Education from Central Oklahoma State University.
 Read her full bio.

-Online Education and Public Policy Bachelor's Degree Focus
+Online Education & Public Policy Bachelor's Degree Program

 The Bachelor of Arts in Education and Public Policy will help you discover the process of developing and implementing education policy.
 You will prepare and train yourself to build democratic participation and improve civic capacity through schools.
 This program is specifically designed for dedicated professionals who aim to be education leaders, without necessarily becoming credentialed teachers.
 Many education professionals find that this subject is excellent for their undergraduate work, in preparation for earning an advanced degree.